 7. [3 marks] Use the average values of X & Y from your table of globular cluster data and equation (3) to find the distance to the center of the distribution of globulars (and hence the Milky Way galaxy).
 Convert this distance from lightyears to kiloparsecs (kpc).
 Compare this to the graphically derived distance using percent difference.
 Comment.
-8. [2 marks] Using percent deviation, compare the distance obtained in question 7 to the expected distance to the galactic center, $d{expected} = 8.5$ kpc.
-Is our experimental value high or low?
-What bias in our data might account for this?
-Explain.

-9. [1 mark] One of a number of assumptions made in our estimation of the distance to the galactic center is to plot and use only X & Y, neglecting Z (which would normally be required to yield a true 3-D distance).
-Why is this simplification justified for a galaxy like the Milky Way?
+ASTR 112 A-4 8.
+[2 marks] Using percent deviation, compare the distance obtain the expected distance to the galactic center, $d{expected} = 8.5$ kpc.
+I value high or low?
+What bias in our data might account for this? s our experimental 9. $[1 \ mark]$ One of a number of assumptions made in our estimation of the decenter is to plot and use only $X \ \mathcal{E} \ Y$, neglecting Z (which would normally true 3-D distance).
+Why is this simplification justified for a galaxy limit of the decenter is to plot and use only $X \ \mathcal{E} \ Y$, neglecting Z (which would normally true 3-D distance). be required to yield a "In studying the distribution of globular star clusters, I was led some year rs ago to consider the circumstance that stars near the Sun fail to show the same galactic circle as Way star clouds.
+Further, when the globular star clusters appeared to show t is at a great distance from the Sun in the direction of Sagittarius, and yet counts seemed to indicate that the Sun is near the center of the stellar system as to whether the star distribution in the solar vicinity might not be only a lower sun of the star distribution of the subsystem, but remote from the results of the star distribution in the solar vicinity might not be only a lower subsystem. that the galactic center the evidence from star tem, the question arose local phenomenon; our

-"In studying the distribution of globular star clusters, I was led some years ago to consider the circumstance that stars near the Sun fail to show the same galactic circle as that outlined by Milky Way star clouds.
-Further, when the globular star clusters appeared to show that the galactic center is at a great distance from the Sun in the direction of Sagittarius, and yet the evidence from star counts seemed to indicate that the Sun is near the center of the stellar system, the question arose as to whether the star distribution in the solar vicinity might not be only a local phenomenon; our Sun - might it not be near the center of a subsystem, but remote from the real galactic center?" - Harlow Shapley, 1920, Flights from Chaos, p.
+- Harlow Shapley, 1920, Flights from Chaos, p.
 123